Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 22 September 2024 22.23.33 UTC
+- WIB: Minggu, 22 September 2024 23.28.24 UTC
-- WITA: Minggu, 22 September 2024 23.23.33 UTC
+- WITA: Senin, 23 September 2024 00.28.24 UTC
-- WIT: Senin, 23 September 2024 00.23.33 UTC
+- WIT: Senin, 23 September 2024 01.28.24 UTC

 Kutipan Inspiratif:
-"Success depends upon previous preparation, and without such preparation there is sure to be failure."
+"Friendship is a mercury drop.
+If it is dropped.
+Impossible to recollect.
+So do not drop your friends!!!!"

-Kategori: success
+Kategori: friendship